unvacs/Linuxhardning_practical/Maintaining-Software.md

 <sup><a href="https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-C2S.html#xccdf_org.ssgproject.content_rule_service_rlogin_disabled">C2S/CIS: CCE-27336-7 (High)</a></sup>

+  > From C2S/CIS: _The rexec service uses unencrypted network communications, which means that data from the login session, including passwords and all other information transmitted during the session, can be stolen by eavesdroppers on the network._

 ```bash
 systemctl disable rexec.socket
 ```

 <sup><a href="https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-C2S.html#xccdf_org.ssgproject.content_rule_service_rexec_disabled">C2S/CIS: CCE-27408-4 (High)</a></sup>

+  > From C2S/CIS: _The rsh service uses unencrypted network communications, which means that data from the login session, including passwords and all other information transmitted during the session, can be stolen by eavesdroppers on the network._

 ```bash
 systemctl disable rsh.socket
 ```

 <sup><a href="https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-C2S.html#xccdf_org.ssgproject.content_rule_service_rsh_disabled">C2S/CIS: CCE-27337-5 (High)</a></sup>

+  > From C2S/CIS: _Trust files are convenient, but when used in conjunction with the R-services, they can allow unauthenticated access to a system._

 ```bash
 rm /etc/hosts.equiv